 Follow the calibration activities in FT 1000, section 2.2, including requirements for chronological and quantitative bracketing.

 Do not reuse standards for initial calibrations.

-Field Use: - Rinse the probe with DI water after calibration, verification and before each sample measurements.
+If using conductivity standards for calibration and verification but recording environmental measurements for salinity, document both conductivity and measured salinity values of verification standards to ensure quantitative bracketing requirements are met.

+Field Use: - Follow FT 1200, section 3.3 for measuring samples.
+Immerse the probe in situ at a representative sampling location.
+Allow readings to stabilize before recording the sample result.
 Follow the manufacturer’s instructions for temperature compensation, if needed.

 General Concerns for Conductivity Method